The Bread and Roses Perspective

 - Making transition to zero-emissions world a national security objective that is part of US trade policy, investment and development strategies and policy dialogue with every country.
 Including massive solar promotion and conversion.

-- Moving towards stronger international incentives and sanctions for planet-offenders.
+- Re-entering the Paris Climate Agreement and moving towards stronger international incentives and sanctions for planet-offenders.

 Vision: A world that is free from war, poverty, abuse and tyranny.
 A world of alternative forms of human flourishing.